 Poulsbo's historic Little Norway is one of the Kitsap Peninsula's favorite and most popular destination for visitors of all ages and interests.
 Stroll down Front Street to explore galleries, museums and shops in Poulsbo's growing Arts District or stop by one of several waterfront restaurants to enjoy a beverage overlooking the marina and waterfront park.
-Poulsbo's famous Little Norway is very pedestrian, child and pet friendly.
-Affordable lodging options are available at the Poulsbo Guest House International, and Poulsbo Inn & Suites both conveniently located near shopping and dining districts.
-This charming waterfront community welcomes visitors for the day, overnight and for long relaxing vacations.
+Poulsbo's famous Little Norway is very pedestrian-, child- and pet-friendly.
+Affordable lodging options are available at the Poulsbo Guest House International and Poulsbo Inn & Suites, both conveniently located near shopping and dining districts.
+This charming waterfront community welcomes visitors for the day, overnight and for long, relaxing vacations.

 Tour Downtown Poulsbo Aboard the New Kitsap Transit Central Loop #44!

 Poulsbo is a great place to enjoy a weekend getaway anytime of the year.
-"Little Norway" has a wonderful, pedestrian friendly, historic downtown lined with shops, casual and fine dining choices, art galleries with local artwork and historic attractions including the Martinson Cabin Museum in Nelson Park on Lindvig Way.
+Little Norway features a wonderful, pedestrian-friendly, historic downtown lined with shops, casual and fine dining choices, galleries with local artwork and historic attractions, including the Martinson Cabin Museum in Nelson Park on Lindvig Way.

 If children are in tow, stop by the SEA Discovery Center at the south end of town.
-Just look for the 7-foot tall sculpture of an octopus surrounded by sea creatures (also open on other days as well).
+Just look for the 7-foot sculpture of an octopus surrounded by sea creatures (also open on other days as well).